 Each teammate is highly capable on her own, but working together, they can do far more than when they work alone.

 Interestingly, some of the minerals in your body function in a similar synergistic way.

 Each mineral can perform its specific jobs, but when certain minerals combine with others, their ability to work in the body is enhanced.
 In some cases, certain functions require both minerals to work together to get the job done, much like beach volleyball requires a team to play a game.

 Zinc and selenium are one of those synergistic combinations.

-Second after iron, zinc is the most common mineral found in your body.
-It plays many roles and is required for the healthy functioning of all your cells, tissues, organs, and bones.
+Zinc plays many roles in your body.
+It is required for the healthy functioning of all your cells, tissues, organs and bones.

-And because zinc is found throughout your body as part of proteins and nucleic acids, plasma or serum zinc levels don’t always measure your true zinc status.
+Zinc is only present in small amounts in your cells, so plasma or serum levels don’t always accurately measure your true status.
 The same is true for urine tests and hair analysis.